-While the 13 companies only from Standard & Poor's scheduled announcement of its financial results this week, the retailers are just starting in what will be another big wave of earnings season the fourth quarter.
+While the 13 companies only from Standard & Poor's scheduled announcement of its financial results this week, the retailers are just starting in what will be another big wave of earnings season in the fourth quarter.

 Home Depot and Macy's unofficially turn things off when they report on Tuesday.
-The results of each of: Lowe (NYSE: LOW), and TJX announced (NYSE: TJX announced) and L Brands (NYSE: LB) and Best Buy (NYSE: BBY) on the agenda on Wednesday.
+The results of each of Lowes (NYSE: LOW), and TJX announced (NYSE: TJX announced) and L Brands (NYSE: LB) and Best Buy (NYSE: BBY) on the agenda on Wednesday.
 Nordstrom (NYSE: JWN) and JCPenney (NYSE: JCP) and Gap (NYSE: GPS) after the results of Sunday; whereas access to Foot Locker (NYSE: FL) on Friday morning.

-Among the notable names that have been announced this week also Square (NYSE: SQ) and Dell Technologies (NYSE: DELL) and HP (NYSE: HPQ), and Box (NYSE: BOX) and Palo Alto Networks (NYSE: PANW) and Workday (NASDAQ: WDAY), a Shake Shack (NYSE: SHAK), Etsy (NASDAQ: ETSY), and AutoZone (NYSE: AZO), the Booking Holdings (NASDAQ: BKNG), Campbell Soup (NYSE: CPB), and SeaWorld (NYSE: SEAS ), Korea treatment of Dr Pepper (NYSE: KDP).
+Among the notable names that have been announced this week also Square (NYSE: SQ) and Dell Technologies (NYSE: DELL) and HP (NYSE: HPQ), and Box (NYSE: BOX) and Palo Alto Networks (NYSE: PANW), and Workday (NASDAQ: WDAY), a Shake Shack (NYSE: SHAK), Etsy (NASDAQ: ETSY), and AutoZone (NYSE: AZO), the Booking Holdings (NASDAQ: BKNG), Campbell Soup (NYSE: CPB), and SeaWorld (NYSE: SEAS ), Korea treatment of Dr. Pepper (NYSE: KDP).

-5. Inflation in the euro zone Flash
+5. Inflation in the eurozone Flash

 Will the euro area published numbers, rapid inflation for the month of February at 5:00 a.m.
 Eastern Time (10:00 GMT) on Friday.